AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 ----------------------------------

 Go back to the Aviatrix Controller Console.
 Go to Firewall Network workflow, `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_.
 Click on the `Management UI`.
-It takes you to the CheckPoint Firewall you just launched.
+It takes you to the CheckPoint Firewall Gaia Portal you just launched.

 |v2_avx_management_UI|